Trump threatens to hit China with new tariffs on $200 billion in goods

 Trump said if China increases its tariffs again in response to the latest U.S. move, “we will meet that action by pursuing additional tariffs on another $200 billion of goods.”

+He added that China was unlikely to respond to an announcement of tariffs with changes in industrial policies.
+Those could take a long and painful trade fight.

+“As I’ve said from the beginning, China will back off its industrial plans only when U.S. trade measures are large and lasting enough to threaten the influx of foreign exchange.
+Not due to announcements,” he said.

-Reporting by Eric Beech; Editing by Sandra Maler and Cynthia Osterman
+Reporting by Eric Beech and David Lawder; Editing by Cynthia Osterman and Sandra Maler